-Welcome to Brunswick Community College (BCC).
-Thank you for choosing BCC to fulfill your career goals.
-This academic catalog contains much of the information you will need as you proceed with your education at Brunswick.
+Welcome to Brunswick Community College (BCC), home of the Dolphins.
+We are honored that you have chosen BCC to pursue your career goals.
+Carefully review this academic catalog.
+It contains much of the information you will need to successfully proceed on your educational journey at the College.

 Catalogs, however, are often considered a bit dry and formal.
-You can make this catalog "come alive" by visiting with your advisor, asking questions in class, connecting with academic support services and tutoring, engaging in clubs and athletics and/or seeking advice from our faculty and staff (including me) at BCC.

-It is the people of Brunswick Community College - those who teach here and work here - who make it a special place.
-Don't hesitate to ask us to amplify the information in this catalog or to explain anything you don't understand.
-With a student/teacher ratio of 11:1, the BCC campus community is dedicated to your success and to making your academic journey a positive one.
+I also encourage you to make this catalog "come alive" by visiting with your advisor; asking questions in class; connecting with academic, distance learning and tutoring (ACE) support services; and engaging in clubs and athletics and/or seeking advice from our faculty and staff at BCC.
+Do not forget, too, to connect with a student or students in each of your classes.
+Whether you are taking an online course or a seated course, they can serve as an understanding student-to-student support system.
+You will find that it is the people of Brunswick Community College - those who learn here, teach here and work here - who make it a special place.